Hypergraph Two-Coloring in the Streaming Model: Our results

-Setting $ t = 8\ln (2\n) $ in Theorem~\ref{thm:VerticesNonTwoColorable}(a) above implies that for any $\n$-uniform hypergraph with $\V \leq \frac{\n^2}{8 \ln (2\n)}$ vertices and $\q < \n^2 2^\n$ hyperedges, there is a randomized one-pass streaming algorithm that outputs a two-coloring with high probability.
+The above theorem is useful when the number of vertices is bounded.
+For instance, setting $ t = 8\ln (2\n) $ in Theorem~\ref{thm:vertices-bounded} implies that for any $\n$-uniform hypergraph with $|V| \leq \frac{\n^2}{8 \ln (2\n)}$ vertices and $\q < \n^2 2^\n$ hyperedges, there is a randomized one-pass streaming algorithm that outputs a two-coloring with high probability.
 This algorithm requires $O(\frac{\n^2}{\ln \n})$ space at any instant and $O(\n)$ processing time after reading each hyperedge.

-A comparison of this to the result of Erd\H{o}s~\cite{Erdos}, which gave a construction of a non-two-colorable hypergraph with the same $\q = \n^2 2^\n$ hyperedges, but on $\Theta(\n^2)$ vertices shows that the number of vertices being $\Omega(n^2)$ was crucial, and anything significantly smaller would not have worked.
-Furthermore, Theorem~\ref{thm:VerticesNonTwoColorable} (b) recovers Erd\H{o}s' bound when $t=O(1)$, and generalizes it to make explicit the dependence of the Erd\H{o}s' upper bound on $\m(\n)$ on the vertex-set size.
+\begin{theorem} If each hyperedge of a hypergraph $H$ intersects at most $\frac{(1-\epsilon) 2^{\n-1}}{e} -1$ other hyperedges, then a two-coloring of the hypergraph can be found by a randomized streaming algorithm that makes at most $O(\log |V|)$ passes over the input stream and uses space $O(|V|B)$. \end{theorem}

+The streaming algorithm above takes $O(\log |V|)$ passes over the input; but there is no restriction on the number of hyperedges, as long as they have bounded intersections.
+We use the algorithmic version of the Lov{\'a}sz Local Lemma given by Moser and Tardos~\cite{Moser-Tardos} to prove this.

 \paragraph{Organisation of the rest of the paper:}